 With an accomplished background, Torin is a powerful speaker.
-In this episode of TalentX, Torin Ellis and host Rhonda Taylor shared an important conversation that will move you and motivate you to strive for greater humanity.
+In this episode, Torin Ellis and host Rhonda Taylor shared an important conversation that will move you and motivate you to strive for greater humanity.

 Torin is empowering and encouraging and speaks so many truths about the representation of people in technology development, about building empathy through proximity, and about whether AI is a help or hindrance to creating more equal opportunities.